AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 }
 {{< /highlight >}}

-You don't really have to grasp this code to see that it indeed inserts `<span>`s with garbage into link text and also passes it to `writeObfuscatedMailAddress()` which, as it turns out, writes link tag (`<a href="mailto:...`) and obfuscates it as well.
+You don't really have to grasp this code to see that it gets an URL (which is email address in our case) in the `url` argument, indeed inserts `<span>`s with garbage into it, and outputs HTML code into `m_t` stream.
+One may also notice that URL is as well passed to `writeObfuscatedMailAddress()` which, as it turns out, outputs a hypertext link tag (`<a href="mailto:...">`) and obfuscates mail address there as well.

-So all I need now is to wrap the code in `if`'s which check a config variable, and write verbatim URLs in `else` branches.
+So all I need now is to wrap the obfuscation code in `if`'s which check a config variable, and write verbatim URLs in `else` branches.

-But to do that I need to add a config variable and I need to know how to access it.
+But before I do that I need to define a new config variable and I need to know how to access it from the code.
 For the latter, I've tried searching for `[Cc]onfig` in this very source file, and that returned an example case of variable access right away: `Config_getBool(DOT_CLEANUP)`.
 Then I've grepped `DOT_CLEANUP` through Doxygen sources to find where it is defined.
-Usually it'll be a `#define` or `enum` value in some header file, but in this case it was an .xml instead:
+I'd expect a `#define` or `enum` value in some header file, but in this case it was an .xml instead:

 ```